 In conclusion, there are a few factors you need to consider before choosing the right pot for your plant.
 You need to think about what the specific plant you want to repot likes, how big is the pot in which you’ll repot your plant and ultimately, how much time you want to spend watering it.

-What are your favourite type of pots?
+What are your favorite type of pots?
 Let me know! 🙂